Ragged School Museum, London

 The Ragged Schools, founded in 1867, offered free education, meals, clothing, and sometimes lodging to poverty-stricken children, educating up to 3400 children in a week.

-Bernardo’s story is an inspiring one, and the Ragged School Museum tells it in great detail.
+Bernardo’s story is inspiring, and the Ragged School Museum tells it in great detail.

 Barnardo’s efforts were motivated by his observations of the hardship faced by children in the East End, and he dedicated his life to helping them, raising a staggering amount of money along the way.